 While you can eat a fully cooked ham cold, heating it gives it a richer taste.
 You can even add seasonings or rubs to amplify the flavor.
-Your crock pot is a perfect cooking vessel to heat your fully cooked ham.
-It slow cooks it and can lock in the moisture when heated properly.
+Because it heats up slowly and can lock in the moisture when heated properly, your crock pot is a perfect cooking vessel to heat your fully cooked ham.
 The key is keeping the ham enclosed and the temperature low.
 When you remove your fully cooked ham from the crock pot after cooking time, it should taste flavorful and have a moist texture.

 Remove the ham from its packaging.

 Wrap the ham in a large piece of aluminum foil to completely enclose it.
 This keeps the ham moist by sealing in the juices.

 Pour a 1/2 cup of water into the crock pot.

 Switch the crock pot temperature setting to "high."

 Heat the ham for one hour on high.